 The headquarters of the Galapagos National Park Service and The Charles Darwin Research Station are located side by side on the outskirts of Puerto Ayora.
 There is an interpretation center open to the public and also a tortoise rearing program.
 Those guests who do not have the opportunity to explore the highlands of Santa Cruz and see tortoises in their natural habitat will have the chance to see tortoises here.
 And for those who have already seen them in the wild, a visit to the Center will expand their knowledge of this unique, iconic Galapagos animal.
 Lunch included.

 Full Day Yacht Exploration Options (Choice of One)

 North Seymour Island and Las Bachas Beach

-North Seymour was lifted from the ocean floor by a seismic event, and its origins as a seabed give the island its low, flat profile.
-Cliffs only a few meters high form the shoreline and serve as the spot where swallow-tailed gulls sit among the ledges and rocks accompanied by playful sea lions.
+North Seymour is teeming with life!
+Cliffs that are only a few meters high form the shoreline and serve as the spot where swallow-tailed gulls sit among the ledges and rocks accompanied by playful sea lions.
 A tiny forest of silver-grey Palo Santo trees stands just above the landing, usually without leaves, waiting for the rains to burst into bloom.
-This island is teaming with life!
-Lunch included.
-(Monday and Sunday)
+Available on Mondays (Las Bachas/North Seymour) and Sundays (North Seymour/Las Bachas).

 Bartolome is famous for Pinnacle Rock, a towering spearheaded obelisk that rises from the ocean’s edge and is the best-known landmark in the islands.
 Galapagos penguins—the only species of penguin found north of the equator—walk precariously along narrow volcanic ledges at its base.
 Sea lions snooze on rocky platforms, ready to slide into the water to play with passing snorkelers.
-Lunch included.
-(Saturday)
+Available on Tuesdays and Saturdays.

 South Plaza Island

 South Plaza is a small island full of fascinating wildlife, both along its shore and along its dramatic, wind-swept cliffs: sea lions, land iguanas, swallow-tailed gulls, Opuntia cacti and vegetation that changes colors according to the season.
 South Plaza is one of Galapagos’ most impressive visitor sites.
-Lunch included.
-(Tuesday and Friday)
+Available on Wednesdays and Fridays.

 Santa Fe Island